kube-logging/telemetry-controller/README.md

 - We reduce the footprint of the final image by removing unnecessary components.
 This reduces not just the size, but also the vulnerability surface of the collector.
 - We include additional components with features not available in the upstream OpenTelemetry Collector, for example, to provide a richer set of metrics.
 - We use the OpenTelemetry Operator as the primary controller to implicitly manage the collector.

+OpenTelemetry Collector runs as a DaemonSet, mounting and reading the container log files present on the node.
+During the initial parsing of the log entries, we extract the pod name, pod namespace, and some other metadata.
+This allows us to associate the log entry to the respective source pod through the Kubernetes API, and to fetch metadata which cannot be extracted from the message alone.

 ## Support